vipranarayan14/samsaadhanii-concordance/README.md

         - All vrittis on the same page (not a separate window).
         - Persistent header with Dhatu info (when scrolling).
 - Data (later, backend)
-    - all dhatu info in a single JSON file loaded asyncronously.
+    - All dhatu info in a single JSON file loaded asyncronously.
     - Vrittis & graphs are loaded asyncronously. (directly from samsaadhini GitHub repo)
 - Development
-    - Only pure HTML, CSS and JS.
-No frameworks.
     - Web fonts: Same font is used whether the system has it or not.